Mahdieldaw/conductor/README.md

 - `GET_AVAILABLE_TABS` - List all detected LLM tabs
 - `RESET_SESSION` - Reset session for a provider/tab
 - `START_NEW_CHAT` - Trigger new chat in content script
+- `STREAM_DONE` - Indicates a network stream harvest has completed
+- `DOM_HARVEST_DONE` - Indicates a DOM fallback harvest has completed
+- `PROMPT_ERROR` - Propagates an error from the content script during execution

 ---